zaxor0/zwerchhau/README.md

 A 3 should skew to slightly less good results and 4 should skew to slightly better results, at the DM's discretion.

+### Advantage
+If your character is skilled in the specific task at hand, you will roll with advantage.
+Advantage means roll 2d6 and pick the better of the two.

+### Relevant Ability Scores
+If you have a relevant ability score of a 5 or 6, a roll of 1 is not necessarily a major failure.
+ - 1's become minor failures, with a check for major failure.
+Roll 1 more die, an on a 1 or 2 it becomes a major failure.
+ - 2's becomes mixed results, but not entirely in your favor Examples of relevant abilities for tasks are:
+- Dexterity for a climb check
+- Strength for a lift check
+- Intelligence for a research check

 ## Abilities
 Like traditional D&D, players should roll their ability scores.
 It is recommended to “roll down the line” where each rolls is not arranged according to preference.